carfilzomib (Intravenous route)Pronunciation

 Precautions While Using carfilzomib

 carfilzomib may cause serious heart problems.
-Tell your doctor right away if you have chest pain or discomfort, shortness of breath, irregular heartbeats, or swelling of the feet, ankles, or legs while you are receiving carfilzomib.
+Tell your doctor right away if you have chest pain or tightness, decrease in amount of urine, dilated neck veins, extreme fatigue, irregular heartbeats, swelling of the face, fingers, feet, or lower legs, troubled breathing, or weight gain while you are receiving carfilzomib.

 carfilzomib may cause a serious reaction called tumor lysis syndrome (TLS).
 Call your doctor right away if you have a change in how much or how often you urinate, rapid weight gain, muscle or joint pain, swelling of the feet or lower legs, or feel tired.

-carfilzomib may cause a serious type of allergic reaction called an infusion reaction.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, chest tightness, trouble breathing, swelling in your face or hands, a fever, chills, itching or hives, or lightheadedness or faintness while you are receiving carfilzomib.
+carfilzomib may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you start to have a fever, chills or shaking, dizziness, trouble breathing, itching or rash, or lightheadedness or fainting while you are receiving carfilzomib.

 carfilzomib can lower the number of platelets in your blood, which are needed for blood clotting.
+This may cause serious bleeding problems.
 Check with your doctor right away if you notice any unusual bleeding or bruising, black, tarry stools, or pinpoint red spots on your skin.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.